-- 4.3 Permit Variances: In addition to the requirements of Rule 4.2, the Director or his designee must hold a public hearing prior to rendering a decision on any application.
-Prior to the hearing, the Director shall issue public notice on the radio and in a newspaper of general circulation in the area affected and shall notify by certified mail to the last known address: all persons requesting in writing such notification, all property owners within five hundred (500) feet of the perimeter of the site of the applicant's facility, the city or town in which the facility is located, and the applicant of the hearing date, time, and place.
+4.3 Permit Variances:

+In addition to the requirements of Rule 4.2, the Director or his designee shall hold a public hearing prior to rendering a decision on any application.
+Prior to the hearing, the Director shall issue public notice on the radio and in a newspaper of general circulation in the area affected and shall notify by certified mail to the last known address: all persons requesting in writing such notification, all property owners within five hundred (500) feet of the perimeter of the site of the applicant's facility, the city or town where the facility is located, and the applicant of the hearing date, time, and place.
 Such notices shall be made at least sixty (60) days prior to the date of the public hearing.
-Permit variances shall not be granted for a period to exceed one year. - 4.4 Department's Evidence: The Department through its authorized agents may present evidence to the Director or his designee relative to any application. - Remonstrant: Remonstrants who have been notified, as required by this rule, may present evidence to the Director or his designee relative to any application. - 4.6 Decision: The Director or his designee may grant or deny the variance after hearing provided, however, that such variance may be subject to such terms and conditions as the Director or his designee may deem necessary to protect the public health and safety and the environment.
+Permit variances shall not be granted for a period to exceed one year.

+4.4 Department's Evidence:

+The Department through its authorized agents may present evidence to the Director or his designee relative to any application.